PhoenixTales/wiki.gothicarchive.org/misc/nations.md

   - `Unfortunately the magic powers of the ore vanish during the smelting process.
 They know the right smelting technique in the blast furnaces of Nordmar`
 - are good at building dams
   - `A nice piece of work on the dam.
 We worked on it for months.
 We used longitudinal pillars, reinforced the side struts and filled the spaces with stones.
 A good system, like the one the Nordmen use.` (`Mis_1_NC_Homer_DamLurkerInfo` in alpha 0.94)
+- their portrayal in _Gothic 3_ reassembles _Hueroths_, suggesting it may be the same nation

 ## Nurrba
 - race with dark skin with and long green hair